JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.OpenProjectX/Master/README.md

     The following _JSopX™ Open Project EXperiences Collection_ Projects are included:

       1. **JSopX.OpenProjectX**:
-         Likely the central or parent project that oversees and coordinates the various subprojects within the JSopX™ suite.
-It could serve as the main entry point or orchestration layer for the entire solution.
+         Jason Silvestri's Open Project EXperiences (JSopX™) is a total FREE, open-source, first-of-its-kind, multi-platform, multi-stack, enterprise-level application.
+This flagship, homogeneous suite of JSopX™ projects, uses some of the most advanced client-side and server-side technologies of today, such as Asp.NET Core, Blazor, .NET MAUI, Angular, React, Node.JS, Vue & more, serving as the main orchestration layer for the entire enterprise-level solution.

       2. **JSopX.BridgeTooFar**:
          This project focuses on managing static assets and their distribution across the different client-side and server-side applications.
-It ensures a clean separation of concerns, particularly around asset management.
+It ensures a clean separation of concerns, particularly around documentation & asset management.

       3. **JSopX.ClassLibrary**:
          A shared library project containing reusable logic, utilities, or components that can be referenced by other projects.
 This is where you might place common business logic or helper functions.

       4. **JSopX.WebAPI**:
          A project dedicated to building RESTful APIs for the JSopX™ ecosystem.
-It provides endpoints for various data services and might serve as the backend for client applications.
+It provides endpoints for various data services and serves as the end-game Web API backend for all  the server-side & client-side applications.

       5. **JSopX.SharedResources**:
-         A traditional central repository for shared resources such as images, fonts, scripts, and localized strings.
-This project ensures that all other projects have consistent access to these resources in the initial phases of development, supporting both client-side applications and the server-side.
+         A traditional central Class Library repository for shared resources such as images, fonts, scripts, and localized strings.
+This project ensures that all other projects have consistent access to these resources in the initial phases of development you'll follow here, supporting both client-side applications and the server-side.

       6. **JSopX.RCLxProper**:
          A production-ready, lightweight Razor Class Library project that includes properly structured Razor components, pages, views, and more!
 These elements can be shared across different Blazor and Razor-based applications.